 Another 45 words (3 lines of text) are included under the topic Early Bekfearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bekfearde family to the New World and Oceana
+Migration of the Bekfearde family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bekfearde, or a variant listed above: John Beckford who settled in Jamaica in 1774; Edward Beckford who settled in Jamaica in 1661; Elizabeth Beckford settled in Maryland in 1677; and the aforementioned Peter Beckford who arrived in Jamaica in 1690.
 In Newfoundland, Robert Beckford was a boat keeper of St. John's in 1681.